JudeQuintana/terraform-main/mega_mesh_demo/README.md

 F(N) = N×(N−1)/2

-Mega Mesh is for N=10.
+Mega Mesh is for N=10 which is a total 45 peering links between Transit Gateways with automatic routing across the mesh.

 [Mega Mesh module](https://github.com/JudeQuintana/terraform-aws-mega-mesh) takes in 10 Centralized Routers and composes a Full Mesh Transit Gateway topology across 10 regions from existing hub spokes in AWS.
 It peers and generates routes for TGWs and their respective VPCs.